 - Jointly optimises a nested function over all its parameters.

 - Restructures the nested problem into a sequence of iterations with independent subproblems; a coordination-minimisation algorithm:

-- ♦ M step: minimise (train) layers
+- minimisation step: minimise (train) layers

-- C step: coordinate layers
+- coordination step: coordinate layers.

 - Advantages:

 - easy to develop, reuses existing algorithms or code for shallow models as a black box

-- convergent
+- convergent under some assumptions

-- embarrassingly parallel
+- introduces embarrassing parallelism

 - can work with nondifferentiable or discrete layers

 - can do model selection "on the fly".

 - Widely applicable in machine learning, computer vision, speech, NLP, etc.